blimJS/Samsung-development-guide/README.md

 To use a GPU accelerator you should install Intel HAXM(Hardware Accelerated Execution), otherwise an emulator will not work properly.
 During installing a SDK, Intel HAXM should be installed automatically.
 In case of any errors you can install manually the following file: [HAXM](https://www.samsungdforum.com/guide_static/tizenoverviewguide/_downloads/IntelHaxmTizen_mac.zip).

+> The HAXM driver is automatically installed with the IDE, only install it if the emulator does not work.

 Emulator runs on a virtual machine (QEMU), none of these are supported (and the Emulator will complain/not work if they are running on the host computer):
 	* Virtual Box
 	* VMWare